rsignell-usgs/docker-nginx-thredds-pycsw/README.md

 ```
 and edit the `tomcat-users.xml` files to enter your SHA1 passwords (can use http://www.sha1-online.com/ to generate)

-14. Bounce the Docker containers
+14. Stop and restart the Docker containers
 ```
 cd /opt/docker
 docker-compose down